-Maximiliano Bello is a principal officer working on international environment issues and serves as an adviser to the Pew Bertarelli Ocean Legacy Project.
-He is working with Easter Island’s Rapa Nui community and the Chilean government to create one of the world’s largest marine reserves in the Pacific Ocean waters surrounding the island.
+Maximiliano Bello works to advance Pew’s conservation goals for the international marine environment through engagement with policymakers in national governments, at the United Nations, and in other global organizations.
+He advises the Pew Bertarelli Ocean Legacy Project, and worked with Easter Island’s Rapa Nui community and the Chilean government to create one of the world’s largest marine reserves in the waters surrounding the island.

-Bello holds a master’s degree in natural resource management from the University of Edinburgh in Scotland and has studied environmental economics at Stanford University in California.
-Bello is a veterinary surgeon who earned his degree from the Escuela de Medicina Veterinaria at the Universidad Católica de Temuco in Chile.
-He is fluent in both Spanish and English.
+Bello holds a master’s degree in natural resource management from the University of Edinburgh in Scotland and a veterinary medicine degree from the Escuela de Medicina Veterinaria at the Universidad Católica de Temuco in Chile.
+He also studied environmental economics at Stanford University.